Renovamen/renovamen.github.io/src/content/blog/2022-12-29-natural-gradient-decent.md

 \end{gathered}
 $$

-where the distance in parameter space is contrained and can be calculated using Euclidean metric.
+where the distance in parameter space is constrained and can be calculated using the Euclidean metric.

-As mentioned [before](#gradient-decent), the steepest descent direction is the direction of the negative gradient:
+As mentioned [before](#gradient-descent), the steepest descent direction is the direction of the negative gradient:

 $$
 - \frac{\nabla L(\theta)}{\| \nabla L(\theta) \|} = \lim_{\epsilon \to 0} \frac{1}{\epsilon} \arg \min_{d \text{ s.t.} \| d \| \leq \epsilon} L(\theta + d)
 $$

 When using gradient descent, the distribution of the parameters may change as the optimization process progresses.
 However, it is also important to ensure that the amount of change in the distribution is controlled, as large changes can lead to instability in the model.
 The Euclidean distance, which is based on the properties of flat space, may not be an appropriate measure of the amount of change in the distribution.
-Therefore, natural gradient decent works in **distribution space** and uses KL divergence to compare the current distribution of parameters $p(x \mid \theta)$ with the target distribution $p(x \mid \theta + d)$.
+Therefore, natural gradient descent works in **distribution space** and uses KL divergence to compare the current distribution of parameters $p(x \mid \theta)$ with the target distribution $p(x \mid \theta + d)$.
 Now the constraint becomes:

 $$
 \text{s.t.} \enspace KL \Big ( p(x \mid \theta) \| p(x \mid \theta + d) \Big ) \leq \epsilon